 Here is one of me looking out the window.
 Sunlight is best to bring out eyes!

 I had one guy tell me it was a filter and it was fake.
 I guess people won't believe anything anymore because of filters and photoshop.

 (("You seem to think it's real when in reality it's just a filter."))

 "Umm...I see them everyday when I look in the mirror.
 I know what my real eyes look like LOL!"

 Why would I lie about my real eye color?
 What would be the point of that?
 When they come under our videos celebrating our hair, beauty and culture and they say things like this, why or for what reason do they do this?
 I'll tell you why.
 They wish they had it!
 Why else?
 Some people just can't deal with their own insecurities!

-Have I ever used a filter for my eyes before to change the color of them?
+Have I ever used a filter for my eyes before changing the color of them?
 Yes.
 And I would be the first to tell you that they are fake.
-Here below I am pictured with an actual eye filter making my eyes look green.
+Here below I am pictured with an actual eye filter, making my eyes look green.
 You can tell it's fake.
 But hey, what do I know about that, right?

 So lighten up, people; and have some fun.
 There is nothing wrong with doing so.
 Just be wary of this when commenting on someone's post about the authenticity of their looks.
 Yes, some are fake.
 But not all.

 Do you have an extraordinary feature people thought was fake?
 Let us know in the comments!
 And if you have this awesome eye color, congratulations.
 You are among the .001%!